jannatulhashi/deep-learning-challenge/README.md

 3: **Summary:** I'll summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then I'll explain my recommendation.

+#### Alphabet Soup Funding Analysis Report
+**Overview of the Analysis:**
+The primary objective of this analysis is to leverage the power of machine learning, particularly deep learning, to create a binary classification model that can predict the success of applicants funded by Alphabet Soup.
+This tool will assist Alphabet Soup in making informed decisions about which organizations to fund based on the likelihood of their success.

+**Results:**

+**Data Preprocessing:**

+**Target Variable:**

+**IS_SUCCESSFUL:** This indicates whether the funds provided by Alphabet Soup were used effectively by the organization.

+**Features:**

+All the columns present in the dataset, except for EIN and IS_SUCCESSFUL, were used as features.
+This includes APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS, INCOME_AMT, SPECIAL_CONSIDERATIONS, ASK_AMT, and NAME.

+**Variables Removed:**

+**EIN:** This column was removed as it is an identification column and does not provide any significant information to determine the success of an organization.

+**Compiling, Training, and Evaluating the Model:**

+**Model Structure:**

+Input Layer: 128 neurons with ReLU activation function.

+First Hidden Layer: 64 neurons with ReLU activation function.

+Second Hidden Layer: 32 neurons with ReLU activation function.

+Third Hidden Layer: 16 neurons with ReLU activation function.

+Output Layer: 1 neuron with Sigmoid activation function since it's a binary classification problem.

+**Model Compilation:**

+Optimizer: Adam

+Loss function: Binary Crossentropy

+Metrics: Accuracy

+**Model Performance:**

+The model's accuracy on the test set was found to be 79%.

+**Steps to Optimize Model Performance:**

+The data was preprocessed by binning values of categorical columns that had a large number of unique values.
+Specifically, values in NAME, APPLICATION_TYPE, and CLASSIFICATION columns were grouped into an 'Other' category if they occurred fewer times than a set cutoff value.
+Data was then converted into a numerical format using one-hot encoding (pd.get_dummies).

+The data was standardized using StandardScaler to have zero mean and unit variance.

+The deep learning model was designed with multiple layers and neurons to capture the underlying patterns in the data.
+The model was trained over 100 epochs.

+**Summary:**

+The deep learning model designed for predicting the success of applicants funded by Alphabet Soup provides a mechanism for understanding the key factors that determine whether an organization will use the funds effectively.
+The model's accuracy indicates its effectiveness in making these predictions.

+However, deep learning models can sometimes be seen as a 'black box', and it might be challenging to interpret which features had the most influence on the predictions.

+**Recommendation:**

+A different approach could be to use ensemble learning methods, such as Random Forest.
+This model can provide insights into feature importance, allowing Alphabet Soup to understand which factors are the most critical in determining an organization's success.
+This is also less prone to overfitting compared to deep neural networks and can sometimes achieve comparable or even better performance with the right hyperparameter tuning.

 #### Step 5: Copy Files Into Your Repository

 Now that I've finished with my analysis in Google Colab, I need to get my files into my repository for final submission.